bigbluebutton/bigbluebutton/docs/docs/administration/privacy.md

 ## BigBlueButton

 This section documents privacy related settings, defaults, and configuration options in BigBlueButton itself.
-Keep in mind that your configration changes here may be silently overwritten upon upgrades via apt, see <https://github.com/bigbluebutton/bigbluebutton/issues/9111>
+Keep in mind that your configration changes here may be silently overwritten upon upgrades via apt, see [issue 9111](https://github.com/bigbluebutton/bigbluebutton/issues/9111)
 To prevent this, make sure to use the [`apply-config.sh` script](/administration/customize#automatically-apply-configuration-changes-on-restart) to ensure changes are retained upon upgrades and restarts.

 ### Recordings

 #### BigBlueButton either records all of a session or does not record at all

 When a room is created in BigBlueButton that allows recordings (i.e., the recording button is visible) BigBlueButton will record the entire session.
 This is independent of the recording-button actually being pressed or not.
-The technical reason behind this is that parts of the recordings (esp. the SVG files for the Whiteboard) depend on earlier state to be properly processed, see: </development/recording>
+The technical reason behind this is that parts of the recordings (esp. the SVG files for the Whiteboard) depend on earlier state to be properly processed, see: [Recording](/development/recording)
 By default these files are stored for two weeks (see 'Retention of Cache Files' below).
 Furthermore, depending on the use-case and jurisdiction it might be prudent to retain the option to create 'retroactive' recordings, e.g., when users forgot to click the recording button.